ITV/servicebox/README.md

 The library currently consists of the following modules:

-- An algebra to define test dependencies (aka `Service`) as aggregates of one or several `Container`.
+- An "algebra" to define test dependencies (aka `Service`) as aggregates of one or several `Container`.
 - An `InMemoryServiceRegistry` that can automatically assign available host ports to a service containers.
 - A `Scheduler`, which provides a simple interface suitable to repeatedly check if a service is ready
-- Interpreters to setup/check/teardown services using Docker as container technology, and `scala.concurrent.Future` or `cats.effect.IO` as the effect system.
+- "Interpreters" to setup/check/teardown services using Docker as container technology, and `scala.concurrent.Future` or `cats.effect.IO` as the effect system.

 ![Component diagram](docs/modules.png)